brendanmich/brendanmich/README.md

 I am an entrepreneur, engineer, and founder focused on bringing rad SaaS startups to market.
 At heart, I am a builder and tinkerer, and a passionate believer in product and team as the core pillars of a successful venture.
 I have been an advisor to more than a dozen organizations and acted in a consulting capacity with dozens of startups and technology companies across the consumer, healthcare, human insights, productivity, and education markets.

-I co-founded and lead product and technology at [Our Wave](https://www.ourwave.org) & [Liven](https://liven.io).
+I co-founded and lead product and technology at [Our Wave](https://www.ourwave.org).

-I’m currently tinkering on a new venture in the travel & experiences space.
+I’m currently heads down on Seesaw, a new venture in the travel & experiences space.
 Check out [this survey](https://forms.gle/vghbfF11gWdg1V4EA) if you want to lend us a hand ✈️

 ### How to get in touch 📫